alexmic/alexmic.github.com/_posts/2013-04-03-building-a-template-engine.md

 necessary attributes on the *Node* object. *render()* is responsible for converting the node to HTML using the provided context.

+A subclass could optionally implement *enter_scope()* and *exit_scope()* which are hooks that get called by the compiler during compilation and should perform further initialization and cleanup. *enter_scope()* is called when the node creates a new scope (more on this later), and *exit_scope()* is called when the node's scope is about to get popped off the scope stack.

 This is our base *Node* class:

 {% highlight python %}